stefandunn/contentful-migration-tracker/readme.md

 This requires the app being installed on the relevant environment.
 Back in the Your custom apps page, if the app has a check mark next to the name, this means it is installed.
 If not, hit the ellipsis and hit install.

+## Planetscale Free Tier - Keeping the database awake

+As part of this project, it felt like it would be a suitable idea to have a cron-job that can query the database every day to prevent it from going into sleep (part of Planetscale's free tier restrictions).

+If this project is hosted on Vercel, the `vercel.json` file configures your project to run `/api/wake-up-db` on a daily basis at 5:00 am UTC.

 ### Useful resources

 Updating field control (`changeFieldControl`):